Apoxtrophe/LOOPS-Chiplets-LogicWorld-/README.md

 # LOOPS' Chiplets
-!Mod made for public preview version 0.91, 510!
+!Mod made for public preview versions of 0.91.

 Put simply this mod reshapes nearly every logic component in Logic World to fit within a 1 width cube, this means smaller components that can all tile together perfectly in a grid!